The Star Money

 "The Star Money" or "The Star Talers" (Die Sterntaler) is a German fairy tale collected by the Brothers Grimm in Grimm's Fairy Tales.

 It is Aarne-Thompson type 779, Divine Rewards and Punishments.

 Synopsis

-A goodhearted orphan girl named Amelia has only her clothing and a loaf of bread that a kind soul has given her.
+A goodhearted orphan girl has only her clothing and a loaf of bread that a kind soul has given her.
 She goes out into the countryside to see what might happen.
 She gives a hungry beggar her bread, and to three cold children she gives her winter hat, her jacket, and her dress.
 After wandering into a forest, she sees a naked child begging for a shift (long undergarment), and since it is dark and she cannot be seen, she gives her own away.
 As she stands there with nothing left at all, suddenly stars fall to earth before her, transforming into talers (silver coins), and she finds herself wearing a new dress of the finest linen.
 The story ends with her being rich.